 I know that most people will say, “Calling?
 Well, this was written a long time ago.”
-But calling, especially in quarantine, should be something to expect from a guy who is actually into you.
 It’s easy to get excited over a Snapchat convo, but if he doesn’t want to hear your voice ever… yea.

 You deserve real love…

 I know this can be hard to believe, for me it’s extra hard.
 It’s important to always have an abundance mindset with dating.
 There is always a wonderful new guy around the corner.
-Now is a great time to sift though all the fuckboys and try to connect with a genuine guy.
+Try to connect with a genuine guy.

 It’s great to have a list taped to your wall with your standards….